 Ensure that you have a valid will and that it is securely stored, with the nominated executor having a copy or knowing the location.
-If you have substantial assets overseas you need to review how these are best covered - it may be preferable to have separate wills covering assets in Australia and the foreign country and you should particularly address the custody of children in the event of your death or incapacity.
+If you have substantial assets overseas you need to review how these are best covered - it may be preferable from both a legal and tax perspective to have separate wills covering assets in Australia and the foreign country and you should particularly address the custody of children in the event of your death or incapacity.